By Theresa Harding

 It is time to lighten up your clothing to avoid sweating more, and through this, you get more exposed to the sun.
 Relaxing under the sun may seem harmless, but sun rays are known to bring about sun damage, uneven skin, or even redness when exposed for length of time.
 An effective summer skin care routine is essential during the summer time.

 This post contains affiliate links which means I may earn a small commission when you click a link to purchase.

 It is common to find people using various sunscreen and anti-aging products to protect and moisturize their skin.
-I like to buy skin care products specific to the season.
-My favorite sunscreen for the summer months is effective for adults and children.
+I like to buy skincare products specific to the season.
+My absolute favorite sunscreen for the summer months is effective for melanin-rich skin tones.

 The skin gets dehydrated quickly during summer; hence a moisturizing skin care routine is needed.
 Choose a moisturizer that is lighter than the one you would use during the winter and fall seasons, but leaves your skin feeling fresh and relaxed.